 Q: Can you explain the growing interest in Hickory Golf?

 A: It is real.
-In the mystery of golf, it is about shot-making skill.
-Sure, Hickory Golf followers dress funny in their knickers and floppy caps, but don’t let that fool you.
+In the mystery of golf, it is about shot-making skills.
+Sure, Hickory Golf followers dress funny in their knickers and floppy caps but don’t let that fool you.
 Many of those guys are very adept at golf.
 Our eight-time national Hickory golf champion, Randy Jensen, can hit a 100-year-old golf driver 290 yards.
 Over three million worldwide believe in preserving this valuable period of golf history and know it to be a very rewarding way to play the game.